 WIth its sandy beaches, sunny days, and some of the world’s most popular attractions, there are plenty of reasons to move your real estate business to the Sunshine State.
-According to a 2021 study,* Florida was one of the top-10 most moved-to states in the country.
-Between its natural beauty and coveted destinations, people have plenty of reasons to flock there.
-So why not you?

-Real estate license reciprocity can vary dramatically from state to state.
+Moving a professional license to a new state, however, can be tricky.
 Each has its own requirements for license mobility, based on its overall licensing procedures — and Florida is no exception.
-So let’s dive into Florida real estate license reciprocity procedures.

 Does Florida have reciprocity for real estate licenses?

-1. Florida real estate mutual recognition states
+1. Florida real estate mutual recognition states.

 For a select few states, Florida has real estate license mutual recognition.
 This means that you can transfer your licenses between any of those particular states without having to complete education requirements.
 You need only to complete the licensing requirements in order to obtain an equivalent Florida license.
+Before practicing in Florida, however, make sure you have the necessary business liability insurance to protect yourself and your business.

-2. Florida real estate transfer of experience
+2. Florida real estate transfer of experience.

 Don’t live in a mutually recognized state?
 You still have options.
 If you’ve held an active real estate license in another state for at least two years of the past five, that experience may allow you to waive the Florida sales associate licensing exam and obtain a Florida broker license instead.
 You will, however, still need to complete the broker pre-licensing course, as well as the state exam.
 More on below.

-3. Become a sales associate
+3. Become a sales associate.

 If you don’t meet the two-year requirement, your third option is to get your sales associate license.
 While this isn’t license reciprocity, it can save you some time and effort.
-Broker licensing is a more intensive process, with a particularly rigorous course and exam.
-Opting for the sales associate license is a far less extensive licensing process.
+Opting for the sales associate license is a far less extensive licensing process than going for a broker license.
 You will need to complete the respective licensing course and pass the state exam.

 How to get Florida real estate license reciprocity